Take precautions during holiday shindigs, health official warns | CBC News

 "There are enough members of my staff and my board that were expressing reservations that, when it came time to make the call, we just said, well, maybe [we] just better hold off until next year," said Dennis Van Staalduinen, the BIA's executive director.

-Influenza and respiratory syncytial virus (RSV) levels are very high and rising in Ottawa's wastewater, while the city''s COVID-19 trends are going up too.
+Influenza and respiratory syncytial virus (RSV) levels have been very high and rising in Ottawa's wastewater, while the city's COVID-19 trends are mostly going up too.

 Normally all neighbourhood business owners who are members of the BIA would be invited to the approximately 150-person gathering.